 The reduced likelihood of severe crop loss due to weather-related events suggests that Ama Krushi was particularly effective at helping farmers cope with certain types of shocks.
 To better understand the extent of this impact, we investigate the treatment impact in the presence of unanticipated weather shocks.
-To do this, we first identify major weather events that affected rice cultivation in the study area, using daily rainfall data at the block level from the state weather monitoring portal and government reports on damages in rice cultivation from extreme weather events.16 The identified events are summarized in Appendix Table A7.
-In the first year, study areas experienced two events: excess rainfall (heavy, concentrated rainfall that caused submergence) during the growing stage17, and a cyclone in early December at the time of harvest18.
+To do this, we first identify major weather events that affected rice cultivation in the study area, using daily rainfall data at the block level from the state weather monitoring portal and government reports on damages in rice cultivation from extreme weather events.
+The identified events are summarized in Appendix Table A7.
+In the first year, study areas experienced two events: excess rainfall (heavy, concentrated rainfall that caused submergence) during the growing stage, and a cyclone in early December at the time of harvest.
 These events affected 30% and 46% of farmers, respectively, in the study areas.
-In the second year, there were no incidents of excess rainfall or cyclone in the study areas.
-Instead, two major events were river flooding (discussed above)19, affecting 17% of farmers in the sample, and scarcity of rainfall that resulted in a consistent lack of water in rice fields during the growing season, affecting over 33% of farmers in the sample20.
+Instead, two major events were river flooding (discussed above), affecting 17% of farmers in the sample, and scarcity of rainfall that resulted in a consistent lack of water in rice fields during the growing season, affecting over 33% of farmers in the sample.